democracyKim/42Seoul/so_long/README.md

 # so_long, And thanks for all the fish!
-We need to make a mini-game using mlx library.
+We need to make a mini-game using the mlx library.